ajunews Monday,11 December 2023

-Malaysia signs $920 million deal to buy South Korean light jet fighters
+Malaysia signs $920 million deal to buy South Korean light fighter jets

 [Courtesy of the Korea Aerospace Industries]

-SEOUL -- Korea Aerospace Industries (KAI), South Korea's sole aircraft maker, has secured a deal worth $920 million (1.2 trillion won) to deliver 18 light fighter jets called "FA-50" to Malaysia starting in 2026.
+SEOUL -- South Korean aircraft maker Korea Aerospace Industries (KAI) has secured a deal worth $920 million (1.2 trillion won) to deliver 18 light fighter jets called "FA-50" to Malaysia starting in 2026.

 KAI has so far signed deals to supply 222 aircraft including its supersonic trainer called "T-50" to other countries.
 Thailand signed a contract with KAI in 2019 to improve its electronic warfare system and radars of its T-50 fleet.
 The light fighter jet has been developed into aerobatic and combat variants just like FA-50.
 As of August 2021, 72 T-50s were delivered to countries including Indonesia and Iraq.